A systems framework for remedying dysfunction in U.S. democracy

-Democracy can fail to meet its ideals, and electoral institutions can intensify the failures.
+Democracy often fails to meet its ideals, and electoral institutions can intensify the failures.
 Unwanted outcomes include polarized institutions, unresponsive representatives, and the ability of a faction of voters to gain power at the expense of the majority.
-Various reforms have been proposed to address these problems, but their effectiveness is difficult to predict against a backdrop of complex network interactions.
-Here we suggest that systems-level modeling can help understand and optimize repairs to U.S. democracy.
-Following the tradition of engineering and biology, models of systems include mechanisms with dynamical properties that include nonlinearities and amplification (voting rules), positive feedback mechanisms (single-party control, gerrymandering), negative feedback (checks and balances), and integration over time (lifetime judicial appointments).
-To illustrate a systems-level approach we analyze redistricting procedures that can generate partisan or racial bias or create seats whose legislators need respond only to their core constituency.
-Restoration of regulatory feedback leads to representation that more closely follows classical seats-to-votes relationships.
-New voting rules can moderate mechanisms that lead to partisan sorting at the level of candidates for office, especially if the political scene has a second dimension, thus escaping the limits imposed by national polarization.
-Reforms such as ranked-choice voting, campaign finance reform, and redistricting reform must be understood in the context of the politics and procedures of individual states.
-An understanding of how mechanisms interact can help not only scholars, but aid reformers in designing effective and lasting outcomes.
+Various reforms have been proposed to address these problems, but their effectiveness is difficult to predict against a backdrop of complex interactions.
+Here we outline a path for systems-level modeling to help understand and optimize repairs to U.S. democracy.
+Following the tradition of engineering and biology, models of systems include mechanisms with dynamical properties that include nonlinearities and amplification (voting rules), positive feedback mechanisms (single-party control, gerrymandering), negative feedback (checks and balances), integration over time (lifetime judicial appointments), and low dimensionality (polarization).
+To illustrate a systems-level approach we analyze three emergent phenomena: low dimensionality, elite polarization, and anti-majoritarianism in legislatures.
+In each case, long-standing rules now contribute to undesirable outcomes as a consequence of changes in the political environment.
+Theoretical understanding at a general level will also help evaluate whether a proposed reform’s benefits will materialize and be lasting, especially as conditions change again.
+In this way, rigorous modeling may not only shape new lines of research, but aid in the design of effective and lasting reform.

 Keywords: democracy; complex systems; voting rights